Stephen Lewis Foundation

-The Stephen Lewis Foundation is a non-governmental organization that assists mostly AIDS- and HIV-related grassroots projects in Africa.
+The Stephen Lewis Foundation (SLF) is a non-governmental organization that assists mostly AIDS- and HIV-related grassroots projects in Africa.

 History

-The foundation was started by Stephen Lewis, a veteran Canadian politician and former Canadian ambassador to the United Nations.
-He first proposed the idea in an interview published in The Globe and Mail newspaper on January 4, 2007, citing the crisis of HIV/AIDS in sub-Saharan Africa.
+The foundation was started by Stephen Lewis, a former Ontario Opposition Leader and Canadian ambassador to the United Nations.
+He first proposed the idea in an interview published in The Globe and Mail newspaper on January 4, 2003, citing the crisis of HIV/AIDS in sub-Saharan Africa.
 Several readers responded with financial donations, the first of which arrived before the foundation had been formally established.
 By the time the foundation's first cheques were mailed out in June 2003 for projects, the donations totaled $275,000.
-As of 2014, the foundation's website indicates that it has disbursed over $80 million to more than 1100 initiatives in sub-Saharan Africa.
+As of 2014, the foundation's website indicates that it has disbursed over $80 million to more than 1,100 initiatives in sub-Saharan Africa.

-For his efforts in starting the foundation, Lewis was named as person of the year by Maclean's magazine 2003 and was awarded the Pearson Peace Medal in 2004.
+For his efforts in starting the foundation, Lewis was named as person of the year by Maclean's magazine in 2003 and was awarded the Pearson Peace Medal in 2004.
 He continues to travel and speak on the foundation's behalf.
-Lewis's daughter, Ilana Landsberg-Lewis, has been the foundation's executive director since its formation in 2003, and its African Advisory Board is chaired by Graça Machel.
+Lewis's daughter, Ilana Landsberg-Lewis, was the foundation's executive director since its formation in 2003 until 2020, and its African Advisory Board is chaired by Graça Machel.

+As of 2020, the executive director has been human rights advocate Meg French who worked previously with UNICEF and the United Nations, and had ties to the foundation since participating in the International AIDS Conference in 2006 when the Grandmothers To Grandmothers campaign was launched.

 Activities

 The Stephen Lewis Foundation is mandated to provide care for women suffering from HIV/AIDS, to assist orphans and other children affected by AIDS, to support grandmothers caring for orphaned grandchildren, and to support groups of people living with HIV/AIDS.

 On March 7, 2006, the foundation launched the "Grandmothers to Grandmothers" campaign to encourage grandmothers in Canada to raise funds and awareness on behalf of African grandmothers caring for children orphaned by AIDS.
 More than forty groups were started across Canada in the first five months of the initiative.
 The first "Grandmothers to Grandmothers gathering" took place at George Brown College at the University of Toronto in August 2006, attended by two hundred grandmothers from Canada and one hundred from sub-Saharan Africa.
 Several groups from the Grandmothers to Grandmothers Campaign were profiled in Grandmother Power, a book by photojournalist Paola Gianturco.

-On September 7, 2013, the foundation hosted a people’s tribunal in Vancouver, B.C. to shine a light on the discrimination and inequality faced by African grandmothers who are supporting communities and children affected by HIV/AIDS.
+On September 7, 2013, the foundation hosted a people's tribunal in Vancouver, BC, to shine a light on the discrimination and inequality faced by African grandmothers who are supporting communities and children affected by HIV/AIDS.
 Six grandmothers from across sub-Saharan Africa presented personal testimonies to four Tribunal judges: Theo Sowa, Mary Ellen Turpel-Lafond, Joy Phumaphi and Gloria Steinem.